ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

 This sets a digital output pin which is cycled at 10Hz when termination is not activated\.
 Note that if a FS\_TERM\_PIN is set then the heartbeat pin will continue to cycle at 10Hz when termination is activated\, to allow the termination board to distinguish between autopilot crash and termination\.
+Some common values are given\, but see the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.

 +-------------------------------+